INTERVIEW: Europlan the pioneer of Russia’s car leasing business

 Why buy a car when you can lease one?
-The option of leasing vehicles is perfect for Russia’s fast growing economy.
+The option of leasing vehicles is perfect for Russia’s fast-growing economy.
 Following the collapse of the Soviet Union no one had any money, but there were opportunities galore for anyone with a decent business idea.
 The trick was to get hold of some cash to get the business off the ground.
-Into this world was born Europlan that provided small and medium-sized enterprise (SME) a way to get cars, vans and trucks in a way they could afford and scale.
+Into this world was born Europlan that provided small and medium-sized enterprises (SME) a way to get cars, vans and trucks in a way they could afford and scale.

-Europlan was born from a circle of bankers that grew out of the USAID-funded project that led to the establishment of Delta Bank, Russia’s first bank to focus on mortgages, at the end of the 90s.
+Europlan was born from a circle of bankers that grew out of the USAID funded project that led to the establishment of Delta Bank, Russia’s first bank to focus on mortgage at the end of the 90s.

-The Delta Bank spawned a number of ventures, including Delta Credit, Delta Capital, a private equity fund run by Kirill Dmitriev, who is now head of Russia’s sovereign wealth fund, the Russian Direct Investment Fund (RDIF), and Delta Leasing, among other things.
+The Delta Bank spawned a number of ventures including Delta Credit, Delta Capital, a private equity fund run by Kirill Dmitriev, who is now head of Russia’s sovereign wealth fund, the Russian Direct Investment Fund (RDIF), and Delta Leasing, among other things.

 Europlan’s CEO Alexander Mikhailov has been with the firm for 29 years since the beginning and has seen the market grow through turbulence and booms as Russia’s financial sector develops.
-In the early days Delta Capital was just trying to promote car loans to try to get the banks to get out of the [sovereign treasury bill] GKO market and offer financial products that were useful to people, says Mikhailov.
+In the early days Delta Capital was just trying to promote car loans to try and get the banks to get out of the [sovereign treasury bill] GKO market and offer financial products that were useful to people, says Mikhailov.

-“At the time banks were not really interested in consumer orientated loans and [were] primarily doing big-ticket business.
+“At the time banks were not really interested in consumer orientated loans and primarily doing big ticket business.
 Delta Leasing grew from one of those initiatives,” Mikhailov told bne IntelliNews in an exclusive interview.

 One of Europlan’s founders, Nikolai Zarovige, was a member of the Delta Leasing team and helped build up the business.